Signs Your Partner Is Cheating: 32 Red Flags

 No single sign confirms an affair.
 But sudden, unexplained phone secrecy — adding new passwords, tilting the screen away, deleting messages — is the most frequently cited red flag by both therapists and private investigators.
 When combined with emotional withdrawal and schedule changes, the probability of infidelity increases significantly.

 Relationship therapists generally advise against secret phone snooping because it erodes trust on both sides.
-A more effective approach is to directly address your concerns or use a dating app search tool to check public-facing profiles without violating private communications.
+A more effective approach is to directly ask your partner about specific concerns or use a dating profile search tool to check public-facing profiles without violating private communications.
 If you feel compelled to snoop, that itself signals a trust problem worth addressing.

 One isolated sign rarely means infidelity — stress, work pressure, and personal issues cause similar behavioral shifts.
 Therapists recommend paying attention when you notice a cluster of three or more signs across different categories (behavioral, digital, emotional) that persist for several weeks.
 A sudden pattern break across multiple areas is more telling than any single change.